|Type of record:||Building|

 Composed in 1972.

-(S2) refers to the restoration of the church as including a huge painted figure of St George and the Dragon made by a livery stable keeper - to Armstrong's displeasure.
+Rev. Armstrong notes the restoration of the church on 28th September 1861.
+This entry also includes information on a huge painted figure of St George and the Dragon made by a livery stable keeper - to Armstrong's displeasure.

 E. Rose (NLA) 3 September 1997.